openlegend/core-rules/core/SRD.md

 The *Defensive* property increases the Wealth Level of the item by 1 per tier, so *Defensive 3* would increase the item's Wealth Level by 3.

-The *Area* property increases the Wealth Level of the item by 1 per 5' of area.
+The *Area* property increases the Wealth Level of the item by 1 per 5' of area, this increase stacks with multiple area instances, so an Area (5' / 10' cone) weapon increases Wealth Level by 3.

 The *Reach* and *Swift* properties increase the Wealth Level of an item by 1.